wolfmaaan/greatest-albums/index.md

 ---

 <h1>Greatest Albums of All Time</h1>
-<p>A curated list of the most iconic albums in music history.
-Only the best of the best.</p>
+<p>A community curated list of the most iconic albums in music history.
+Only the best of the best.
+Nostalgia, sentiment, connection, experience, aesthetic pleasure.
+It all plays a part.
+There are no rules.
+Cardiacs taught us that.</p>

 {% assign album_count = site.data.albums | size %}
 <p>Total albums submitted: {{ album_count }}</p>